Clivern/Anubis/docs/_posts/2025-03-20-langgraph-in-action.md

 title: LangGraph In Action
 date: 2025-03-20 00:00:00
 featured_image: https://images.unsplash.com/photo-1431440869543-efaf3388c585?q=75&fm=jpg&w=1000&fit=max
-excerpt: It took me a while to figure out why i need `LangGraph` if I can use `Langchain` to build the agents.
-From the documentation `Langchain` provides integrations and composable components to streamline `LLM` application development while `LangGraph` library enables agent orchestration — offering customizable architectures, long-term memory, and human-in-the-loop to reliably handle complex tasks.
+excerpt: LangGraph library enables agent orchestration — offering customizable architectures, long-term memory, and human-in-the-loop to reliably handle complex tasks.
 keywords: langchain, langgraph, ai, agentic-systems
 render_with_liquid: false
 ---

 ![](https://images.unsplash.com/photo-1431440869543-efaf3388c585?q=75&fm=jpg&w=1000&fit=max)

 It took me a while to understand why I need `LangGraph` when I can use `LangChain` to build agents.
-According to the documentation, `LangChain` provides integrations and composable components to streamline Large Language Model (LLM) application development, while the `LangGraph` library enables agent orchestration—offering customizable architectures, long-term memory, and human-in-the-loop capabilities to reliably handle complex tasks.
+According to the documentation, `LangChain` provides integrations and composable components to streamline Large Language Model (LLM) application development.

+while the `LangGraph` library enables agent orchestration—offering customizable architectures, long-term memory, and human-in-the-loop capabilities to reliably handle complex tasks.

 `LangChain` focuses on `LLM` interactions and provides tools for building simple workflows, such as content generation or customer support.
 On the other hand, `LangGraph` is used to build complex workflows using a `graph-based` approach, suitable for managing multiple `agents` and conditional logic.